I2C: Clock stretching using SCL

 One of the more significant features of the I^{2}C protocol is clock stretching.
 An addressed target device may hold the clock line (SCL) low after receiving (or sending) a byte, indicating that it is not yet ready to process more data.
 The controller that is communicating with the target may not finish the transmission of the current bit, but must wait until the clock line actually goes high.
 If the target is clock-stretching, the clock line will still be low (because the connections are open-drain).
-The same is true if a second, slower, controller tries to drive the clock at the same time.
+The same is true if a second, slower controller tries to drive the clock at the same time.
 (If there is more than one controller, all but one of them will normally lose arbitration.)

 The controller must wait until it observes the clock line going high, and an additional minimal time (4 μs for standard 100 kbit/s I^{2}C) before pulling the clock low again.

-Although the controller may also hold the SCL line low for as long as it desires (this is not allowed since Rev. 6 of the protocol – subsection 3.1.1), the term "clock stretching" is normally used only when targets do it.
-Although in theory any clock pulse may be stretched, generally it is the intervals before or after the acknowledgment bit which are used.
+Although the controller may also hold the SCL line low for as long as it desires (this is not allowed since Rev. 6 of the protocol – subsection 3.1.1), the term clock stretching is normally used only when targets do it.
+Although in theory any clock pulse may be stretched, generally it is the intervals before or after the acknowledgment bit that are used.
 For example, if the target is a microcontroller, its I^{2}C interface could stretch the clock after each byte, until the software decides whether to send a positive acknowledgment or a NACK.

 Clock stretching is the only time in I^{2}C where the target drives SCL.
 Many targets do not need to clock stretch and thus treat SCL as strictly an input with no circuitry to drive it.
-Some controllers, such as those found inside custom ASICs may not support clock stretching; often these devices will be labeled as a "two-wire interface" and not I^{2}C.
+Some controllers, such as those found inside custom ASICs, may not support clock stretching; often these devices will be labeled as a two-wire interface and not I^{2}C.

 To maximize bus throughput, SMBus places limits on how far clocks may be stretched.
 Hosts and targets adhering to those limits cannot block access to the bus for more than a short time, which is not a guarantee made by pure I^{2}C systems.